qzhuae/MarkdownNotes/ECON4124Final.md

 - $\lim_{n\rightarrow \infty} (\sigma_n, \mu_n) \rightarrow (\sigma, \mu)$

-Theorem.
+**Theorem**.
 For every finite extensive-form game there exists at least one sequential eqm.
 Also, if sequential eqm then $\sigma$ is subgame-perfect NE.